mikeoverbay/Swizzler/README.md

 In order to shut off a color channel.
 Double click on the color name Red, Green, Blue or alpha.

+### Version 15
+This stops Swizzler from forgetting where a program was loaded from when loaded by assigned file type.

 ### Version 14
 You can now associate DDS, PNG and JPG files to open in Swizzler when you DBL click them in File Explorer.</br>
 Fixed how Alpha is displayed when its the only channel set as visible.